DerEchtePilz/Infinity/README.md

 ## Disclaimer

 Infinity is still under heavy development.
 It is not ready to be played.
-If you still choose to build Infinity yourself, please be warned that the worlds you generate will be empty, and you may get an error upon loading the server.
+If you choose to build it yourself, please be aware of the fact that any version that does not have a major version of at least `1` may receive changes that you are not informed about thus breaking stuff you've done so far.

+Upon Infinity reaching its first official release, every change that affects the story **directly** is announced before and at release.

+That may include certain requirements being added which always will be retroactive among other changes.
+This is nothing I am deciding now and I am putting a lot of thought into the first official release to make sure the story is solid and nothing needs to happen retrocactively.

 ## Introduction